-It was square having all equal sides.
-Christ was equal to the requirement.
-He was adequate and sufficient.
+It was square, having all equal sides.
+In comparison, Christ was equal to the requirement.

 Horns in Scripture are symbols of power and therefore illustrate for us the power of Christ who laid down His life for us on the altar of the cross.

 For the message of the cross is foolishness to those who are perishing, but to us who are being saved, it is the power of God.